Pros And Cons of Shipping Container Homes

 View Details

-A shipping container is a large box made of steel that is traditionally used for storage and to transport goods long distances.
-Shipping containers are constructed from Corten steel (or weathering steel) and come in a few different sizes, but the most common sizes of a standard shipping container are 8&#;x20&#; or 8&#;x40&#;.
-They are built to withstand inclement weather and abuse during transport by ocean, rail or land, and usually have a shipping lifespan of 25 years.
+A shipping container is a large steel box traditionally used for storage and transporting goods over long distances.
+Constructed from Corten steel (or weathering steel), shipping containers come in various sizes, with the most common being 8'x20' and 8'x40'.
+They are designed to withstand harsh weather conditions and rough handling during transport by ocean, rail, or land, typically having a lifespan of 25 years.

-A shipping container home is exactly what it sounds like: a living space constructed from a standard shipping container or containers, sometimes involving the welding together of more than one container to make a structure wider or taller, that is modified to have most of the things you&#;d find in a traditional house.
+A shipping container home is precisely that: a living space created from one or more standard shipping containers.
+This often involves welding multiple containers together to create a structure that is wider or taller, modified to include many of the features found in a traditional house.

-While BigSteelBox offers shipping container modifications such as adding electrical options like heat, lights and cooling, as well as insulation, windows and doors, we do not build or sell container homes.
-However, we do sell new and used containers to those planning to outsource the work or complete the construction themselves.
+While BigSteelBox offers shipping container modifications like adding electrical features such as heating, cooling, and insulation, along with windows and doors, we do not manufacture or sell container homes.
+However, we do sell both new and used containers to those who plan to outsource the construction or handle it themselves.

-If you&#;re considering a build like this, but still on the fence about it, read on for some pros and cons of shipping container homes.
+If you are contemplating this kind of build but are unsure, read on for some pros and cons of shipping container homes.

 Pros of Shipping Container Homes